Convergence of Adam Under Relaxed Assumptions

-The key to our analysis is a novel technique to obtain a high probability, constant upper bound on the gradients along the optimization trajectory, without assuming Lipschitzness of the objective function.
-In other words, our proposed approach essentially turns the bounded gradient assumption into a result that can be directly proven.
+The key to our analysis is a new technique to obtain a high probability, constant upper bound on the gradients along the optimization trajectory of Adam, without assuming Lipschitzness of the objective function.
+In other words, it essentially turns the bounded gradient assumption into a result that can be directly proven.
 Bounded gradients imply bounded stepsize at each step, with which the analysis of Adam essentially reduces to the simpler analysis of AdaBound~\citep{Luo2019AdaptiveGM}.
 Furthermore, once the gradient boundedness is achieved, the analysis under the generalized non-uniform smoothness assumption is not much harder than that under the standard smoothness condition.
 We will introduce the technique in more details in Section~\ref{sec:analysis_adam}.
-We would also like to point out that, although the technique depends on both the algorithm and function class, it is indeed quite general and can be potentially applied to other problems.
-See Section~\ref{sec:conclusion} for more detailed discussions.
+We note that the idea of bounding gradient norm along the trajectory of the optimization algorithm can be use in other problems as well.
+For more details, we refer the reader to our concurrent work~\citep{Li2023ConvexAN} in which we present a set of new techiniques and methods for bounding gradient norm for other optimization algorithms under a generalized smoothness condition.

 Another contribution of this paper is to show that the gradient complexity of Adam can be further improved with variance reduction methods.
 To this end, we propose a variance-reduced version of Adam by modifying its momentum update rule, inspired by the idea of the STORM algorithm~\citep{Cutkosky2019MomentumBasedVR}.
-Under additional generalized smoothness assumption of \emph{the component function} $f(\cdot,\xi)$ for each $\xi$, we show that this provably accelerates the convergence with a gradient complexity of $\cO(\epsilon^{-3})$.
+Under additional generalized smoothness assumption of {the component function} $f(\cdot,\xi)$ for each $\xi$, we show that this provably accelerates the convergence with a gradient complexity of $\cO(\epsilon^{-3})$.
 This rate improves upon the existing result of~\citep{Wang2022DivergenceRA} where the authors obtain an asymptotic convergence of their approach to variance reduction for Adam in the non-convex setting, under the bounded gradient assumption.